noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 @ul

 - Statistical profilers sample the program on a given interval.
-- It has less overhead than deterministic profiler, but is also less accurate.
 - One way to implement the sampling is to ask the OS kernel to interrupt the program on a given interval.

 @ulend